-Cold darker evenings with knee-deep snow outside the window, a steaming pot of stewed lamb on the stove, whose aromatic smells wafting through the house and a hot cup of tea snugly fitted in your palm and good book on your lap are perhaps the best ways to enjoy the winter luxuries.
+Cold darker evenings with knee-deep snow outside the window, a steaming pot of stewed lamb on the stove, like this Aloo gosht , stewed mutton with potatoes, whose aromatic smells wafting through the house and a hot cup of tea snugly fitted in your palm and good book on your lap are perhaps the best ways to enjoy the winter luxuries.
 Winter is the season that I loved most for many reasons.

-Georgette Heyer was my most favourite author in my primes, I totally loved the way she describes so vividly the culture, the people, the places of Georgian era and food was always the prime focus in her almost every book.
-So when I chanced upon Salman Rushdie’s Midnights Children I can not ignore the context where he mentioned about the lamb korma, he is the man who loves to stir the pots and who loves to rejuvenate his fond memories of food in a very passionate way and it is scattered throughout his books, almost everywhere.
+So when I chanced upon Salman Rushdie’s Midnight’s Children I can not ignore the context where he mentioned about the lamb korma, he is the man who loves to stir the pots and who loves to rejuvenate his fond memories of food in a very passionate way and it is scattered throughout his books, almost everywhere.
 Few months later the same lamb korma and the same name re-surfaced again, this time on American Sunday Magazine called Parade, and as I was leafing through the pages in the comfy of my hotel room, the lamb korma pops out from the magazine.
 I could not understand why the previous guest has left this magazine ?
 A trash for someone and prized catch for other !
 See the cosmic connections !

 But this lamb korma has other inspirations too.
 Madhur Jafrey’s lamb korma in her book At home is equally rich and delectable and since I have always trusted her recipes, I decided to combine the two.
 And wait, there is one more un-named person behind the recipe too.
-And he deserve the mention too – A Mid eastern chef who runs his own restaurant in NYC, after watching intently his process of lamb korma, I decided to use sour cream in the recipe.
+And he deserve the mention too – A Mid eastern chef who runs his own restaurant in NYC, after watching intently his process of lamb korma, I decided to use sour cream (after much procrastination, because I had to make myself convinced about using sour cream in korma recipes) in the recipe.
+To my surprise it realluy worked wonder in this korma recipe.
 Like all korma dishes that uses a braising liquid, this too begun by braising the lamb in liquid that contains yoghurt, nut puree and cream and are subtly spiced which is the characteristic of such dishes.

-So in short my lamb korma is part Rushdie, part Jaffrey, part me and since I grew up on eating only kosha mangsho at home, so I can not share any magical memories from childhood.
+So in short my lamb korma is part Rushdie, part Jaffrey, part me and since I grew up on eating only kosha mangsho / braised mutton curry at home, so I can not share any magical memories from childhood.
 But I was destined to make this through some cosmic connection !
-Nosh Farmaaye !!!

-- 2 lb : Lamb (tender, lean and cut into cubes)
+- 1 kg Lamb (tender, lean and cut into cubes)

-- 2 tsp each of ginger and garlic (both minced)
+- 4 tsp ginger and garlic (both minced)

 - A large pinch of saffron